In this guide, we’ll help you navigate the fascinating yet complex world of probiotics.

 - Is your probiotic backed by peer-reviewed clinical studies?
 Don’t trust marketing claims on product labels and websites.
 Even most clinical data large probiotic companies cite is funded by the companies themselves.
 Your probiotic should be backed by randomized, double-blind, peer-reviewed clinical studies (the gold standard in scientific research) whenever possible if the company makes any claims about its benefits.

-- Does your probiotic contain fillers, preservatives, allergens, and artificial ingredients?
+- Does your probiotic contain artificial fillers, preservatives, allergens, and other junk?
 The answer is usually yes, but manufacturers are very good at hiding this information.
 The only way to know is to ask them what “excipients” are in it and what purpose those serve.

 - Does your probiotic contain prebiotic fiber and digestive enzymes?
 Prebiotics are essentially “food” that probiotics feast on.
 They help make probiotics more effective once they reach your intestines and colon.
 Digestive enzymes can help you digest all foods better, so often times you’ll see supplements that contain these as well.

 - What health challenges are you facing?
 Different strains of probiotics offer different types of benefits.
 Don’t just buy a probiotic without understanding the type or types of strains it contains—otherwise you’re very likely wasting your money.
 For example, I suffer from GI issues, so I make sure I take strains that help me with those.

 If you’ve shopped for probiotics before, you’ve probably noticed one statistic that all probiotics emphasize on the bottle, the CFU count.
 CFUs, or colony forming units, are the number of live probiotic bacteria that are supposed to be in each serving.

 Some companies pack tens or even hundreds of billions of CFUs per dose.
 But what they don’t tell you is that most of these bacteria are going to die before they ever reach your small intestine (where they exert the most benefits).